-Patches are so big right now, and I have been buying quite a few of them to jazz up shirts and jackets, but this vest is a bit different..
+I have been buying quite a few vintage patches lately to sew onto hats, jackets, shorts, sweaters.., but this vest is a different.

 I started collecting these patches in high school, on my travels to simply A-maze, far off places, with the idea that one day I would sew them onto a denim jacket.
 The patches piled up, and I came across the jacket in which i had tentatively pinned/stitched the high school patches, and decided it was time to round up allll travel patches and get them onto a vest.